-The court will hear exceptions arguments in the order listed in the PLJ and on the court website.
-The court will hear all arguments in person, unless the court directs otherwise.
+Arguments on exceptions will be in person unless otherwise notified by the court.
+The court will usually hear exceptions arguments in the order listed in the PLJ and on the court website.
 From time to time, the court may move an argument to the beginning of the list, for good cause.
 However, such a procedure will be the exception and will be dealt with on a case-by-case basis.
-Counsel should note that exceptions are often withdrawn or continued, so the published list may not be accurate.
+Counsel should note that exceptions are often withdrawn or continued, so the published list may not be accurate for timing.
 Failure to appear at the scheduled time because a case is later on the list is done at counsels' or the parties' peril.
 Exceptions may be submitted on briefs alone by mutual consent.
-Counsel should notify the court's tipstaff if argument is waived
+Counsel should jointly notify motionseaton@alleghenycourts.us email if argument is waived.